davideranieri/davideranieri.github.io/C++ Notes/APC_Les17.md

 ## Deadlocks

-Deadlocks occur when processes block communication, but their requiests remain unmatched or unprocessed.
+Deadlocks occur when processes block communication, but their requests remain unmatched or unprocessed.

 ## Process Hang